 Maybe you were one of the lucky ones creating physical posters for class when you were in school.
 Looking back, those skills came in handy!
 Poster design has a few rules that haven’t changed since the beginning of time.

 As you’re setting out on your mission to create something a little more professional, we thought we’d drop some tips so you can create posters that stand out from the crowd.
-The fun part about poster design, is that once you have some basic guidelines, you can bend the rules and get really creative.
+The fun part about poster design, is that once you have some basic guidelines and a few poster ideas, you can bend the rules and get really creative.

 In light of this, you will find some very straightforward tips as well as a few unconventional ones for the ambitious creatives out there.
 Sit back, and prepare for a crash course in poster design, easily mastered in the time it takes you to read this.